Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Materials-Shaders-Overview.md

 1. In the Unity Editor, select the Material.
 2. In the Inspector, click the Shader drop-down menu at the top of the Material.
-3. Select **HDRenderPipeline**, then choose your desired HDRP Shader from the list.
+3. Select **HDRP**, then choose your desired HDRP Shader from the list.